SK-EID/smart-id-java-client/README.md

 ```

 If needed you can use semantics identifier instead of document number to obtain signer's certificate.
-This may trigger a notification to user's device if user has more than one device with Smart-ID
+This may trigger a notification to all of the user's devices if user has more than one device with Smart-ID
 (as each device has separate signing certificate).

 ### Create the signature

 All Smart-ID devices support displaying text that is up to 60 characters long.
 Some devices also support displaying text (on a separate screen) that is up to 200 characters long
-as well as other interaction flows like user needs to choose a correct code from 3 different verification codes.
+as well as other interaction flows like user needs to choose the correct code from 3 different verification codes.

 You can send different interactions to user's device and it picks the first one that the app can handle.

+You need to use other utilities (like [DigiDoc4j](https://github.com/open-eid/digidoc4j) for example) to
+create the AsicE/BDoc container with files in it and get the hash to be signed.

 ```
 SignableHash hashToSign = new SignableHash();
 hashToSign.setHashType(HashType.SHA256);
-// calculate hash from the document you want to sign (i.e. use Digidoc4J or other libraries)
+// calculate hash from the document you want to sign (i.e. use DigiDoc4j or other libraries)
 // this class also has a method to set hash as bite array hashToSign.setHashInBase64("0nbgC2fVdLVQFZJdBbmG7oPoElpCYsQMtrY0c0wKYRg=");